daos-stack/daos/docs/admin/pool_operations.md

 !!! note
     Exclusion may compromise the Pool Redundancy Factor (RF), potentially leading to data loss.
-If this occurs, the command will return the error code -DER_RF.
-    In such cases, you can proceed with the exclusion by specifying the --force option.
+If this is the case, the command will refuse to perform the exclusion and return the error code -DER_RF.
+You can proceed with the exclusion by specifying the --force option.
 Please note that forcing the operation may result in data loss, and it is strongly recommended to verify the RF status before proceeding.

 ### Drain